deepak25519/UI5-COMPARISON-DEMO/PERFORMANCE_EXPLANATION.md

 ### User Interactions Tracked
 Every user action is measured for performance:
 - **Add Product**: Measures time from button click to DOM update
+- **Update Product**: Measures time from button click to DOM update and re-render time
 - **Delete Product**: Tracks removal and re-render time
 - **Component Renders**: Counts and times each re-render